ArctosDB/documentation-wiki/_documentation/authorities.markdown

 Terms should not be overly specific that limit usage and should use existing controlled vocabulary as much as possible (e.g. units of measurements).
 Attribute terms must be singular, and require a functional description and an external “scholarly” reference such as an ontology or Wikipedia link.
 Dictionary definitions are not sufficient.

+#### ctbiochronology

+The Arctos Paleo Committee should be consulted regarding any additions.
+These entries require additional descriptive data and references, and should cite primary literature type publications when possible.

 #### ctculture